Generalization in diffusion models arises from geometry-adaptive harmonic representations: Introduction

-Several recently reported results show that, when the training set is small relative to the network capacity, diffusion generative models memorize samples of the training set, which are then reproduced (or recombined) to generate new samples \citep{somepalli2023diffusion, carlini2023extracting}.
-This is a form of overfitting, implying that the learned score model does not provide a good approximation of the ``true'' continuous density.
-Here, we demonstrate that these models do not memorize images when trained on sufficiently large sets.
-Specifically, we show that two denoisers trained on non-overlapping training sets converge to essentially the same denoising function.
+Several recently reported results show that, when the training set is small relative to the network capacity, diffusion generative models do not approximate a continuous density, but rather memorize samples of the training set, which are then reproduced (or recombined) when generating new samples \citep{somepalli2023diffusion, carlini2023extracting}.
+This is a form of overfitting (high model variance).
+Here, we confirm this behavior for DNNs trained on small data sets, but demonstrate that these same models do not memorize when trained on sufficiently large sets.
+Specifically, we show that two denoisers trained on sufficiently large non-overlapping sets converge to essentially the same denoising function.
+That is, the learned model becomes independent of the training set (i.e., model variance falls to zero).
 As a result, when used for image generation, these networks produce nearly identical samples.
 These results provide stronger and more direct evidence of generalization than standard comparisons of average performance on train and test sets.
-The fact that this generalization is achieved with a small train set relative to the network capacity and the image size implies that the network's inductive biases are well-matched to the underlying distribution of photographic images \citep{wilson2020bayesian}.
+This generalization can be achieved with large but realizable training sets (for our examples, roughly $10^5$ images suffices), reflecting powerful inductive biases of these networks.
+Moreover, sampling from these models produces images of high visual quality, implying that these inductive biases are well-matched to the underlying distribution of photographic images \citep{wilson2020bayesian,goyal-bengio-inductive-biases,griffiths-mccoy-bayes}.